My husband lost his job four months after our wedding.

 Why us?
 Why now?
 What have we done wrong?

-Envious about others who aren’t struggling
+You might be envious about others who aren’t struggling

 You have many plans and ideas and many of them require financially stability.